The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Divisijní soud ve svém přípise na velitelství našeho pluku,“ pokračoval plukovník, „přichází k tomu mínění, že se vlastně o nic jiného nejedná než o soustavné štvaní proti vojenským částem přicházejícím z Cislajtanie do Translajtanie.

-Pest Parlament refers to the Hungarian national assembly (Magyar Országgyűlés) that was (and is) located in Pest.
-As opposed to its Austrian counterpart Reichsrat it functioned throughout the war.
+refers to the Hungarian national assembly (Magyar Országgyűlés) that was (and is) located in Pest.
+Unlike its Austrian counterpart, the Reichsrat, it functioned throughout the war.
 One of the deputies was the mentioned Barabás.

 History

 The Hungarian national assembly has a history going back to medieval times and convened in various cities throughout the centuries.
-It was not until 1848 it was located to Pest and it was only after Ausgleich that it convened on a regular basis.
+It was not until 1848 that it was located in Pest, and only after Ausgleich did it convene on a regular basis.
 Voting rights were reserved for a privileged few.
-Even in the years up to 1914 less than 10 per cent of the population had the right to vote and minorities like Slovaks and Romanians were grossly underrepresented [1].
+Even in the years up to 1914, less than 10 per cent of the population had the right to vote, and minorities like Slovaks and Romanians were grossly underrepresented [1].

-The parliament consisted of a upper and a lower chamber, as such similar to, say, the Austrian Reichsrat or the British Parliament.
+The parliament consisted of an upper and a lower chamber, similar to, for example, the Austrian Reichsrat or the British Parliament.
 The last pre-war election to the parliament took place in June 1910.
-Hungary was divided into 413 constituencies that each elected one deputy.
+Hungary was divided into 413 constituencies, each electing one deputy.

-The monumental parliament building (Országház) in neo-gothic style is reltively new, opened as late as in 1902.
-It is situated on the banks of the Danube on the Pest side and is even today the largest building in Hungary and also a major tourist attraction.
+The monumental parliament building (Országház) in neo-gothic style is relatively new, opened as late as 1902.
+It is situated on the banks of the Danube on the Pest side and is still the largest building in Hungary and also a major tourist attraction.

 Tumultuous opening

-The first session held in the spectacular new building took place on 8 October 1902 and only involved the lower chamber (the upper chamber still assembled in the National Museum).
-It was not a grand official occasion but the first debate was unusually lively.
-None other than deputy Barabás from the Independence Party took the word and (amnongst other things) claimed that the king only appeared in Hungary during maneouvres and when he wanted higher financial contributions, and that the wished to destroy the Hungarian nation.
-His speech and the ensueing debate led to loud disturbances, of a kind seldom seen on the former premises[a].
+The first session held in the spectacular new building took place on 8 October 1902 and only involved the lower chamber (the upper chamber was still assembled in the National Museum).
+It was not a grand official occasion, but the first debate was unusually lively.
+None other than deputy Béla Barabás from the Independence Party took the floor and (amongst other things) claimed that the king only appeared in Hungary during manoeuvres and when he wanted higher financial contributions, and that he wished to destroy the Hungarian nation.
+His speech and the ensuing debate led to loud disturbances, of a kind seldom seen in the former premises[a].

 Quote(s) from the novel